bicici/ParFDAWMT14/README.md

 Parallel FDA5 (ParFDA) WMT'14 Datasets

-We make the English, Czech, German, and Russian datasets available used when building ParFDA Moses SMT systems for research purposes.
-Downloadable from:
+We make the English, Czech, German, and Russian datasets available used when building ParFDA Moses SMT systems for research purposes:

 https://drive.google.com/folderview?id=0B6Jae6trZb1aVzJvSnZ5UncxTEE&usp=sharing

+Reference translations for the test set are available from http://www.statmt.org/wmt14/translation-task.html.
 Results are presented in the citation provided below.

 Citation: